BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-1.md

 # a ReadingType of "Total" signifies a summation / integral over the time period specified
 jan_elec += bsync.ReadingType("Total")

-# A TimeSeriesReadingQuantity isn"t necessary for timeseries specific to a ResourceUse since we will "point back to"
+# A TimeSeriesReadingQuantity isn't necessary for timeseries specific to a ResourceUse since we will "point back to"
 # the resource use later, however, verbosity never hurts
 jan_elec += bsync.TimeSeriesReadingQuantity("Energy")